ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    On the global catalog, complete the following steps to view the pricing for each metric ID:

    * Log on to [IBM global catalog](https://globalcatalog.cloud.ibm.com/){: external}.
-   * Search for the entries, `power-iaas`, in the search bar.
+   * Search for the entries `power-iaas` in the search bar.
    * Determine the type of resource for which you need pricing.
 The following options are available:
-     - `Power Virtual Server Virtual Machine` for Virtual Machines.
+     - `Power Virtual Server Virtual Machine` for virtual machines.
      - `Power Virtual Server Volume` for Volumes.
      - `Power Virtual Server Snapshot` for Snapshots.
      - `Power Virtual Server Shared Processor Pool` for Shared Processor Pools.
-         There is no pricing associated with other types of resources.
+         There is no pricing that is associated with other types of resources.
-   * Click on the selected resource type entry from the search results.
+   * Click the selected resource type entry from the search results.
 The corresponding page opens.
-   * Click the {{site.data.keyword.powerSys_notm}} Private Cloud billing plan from the left pane:
+   * Click the {{site.data.keyword.powerSys_notm}} Private Cloud billing plan from the left page:
-     - `Power Virtual Server Private Cloud Virtual Machine Group` for Virtual Machines.
+     - `Power Virtual Server Private Cloud Virtual Machine Group` for virtual machines.
      - `Power Virtual Server Private Cloud Volume Group` for Volumes.
      - `Power Virtual Server Private Cloud Snapshot Group` for Snapshots.
-     - `Power Virtual Server Private Cloud Shared Processor Pool` for Shared Processor Pools.
+     - `Power Virtual Server Private Cloud Shared Processor Pool` for Shared Processor Pools (SPP).
          Deployments with different satellite regions are displayed.
    * Select the deployment with the name ending with the satellite region for which you want the pricing.
-      For example, the **Power Virtual Server Private Cloud PVM Instance Groupsatcon_dal** deployment displays the pricing for virtual machines in the satellite locations hosted in the Dallas region.
+      For example, the **Power Virtual Server Private Cloud PVM Instance Groupsatcon_dal** deployment displays the pricing for virtual machines in the satellite locations that are hosted in the Dallas region.
-   * Click the **Pricing** tab on the right navigation pane to view the pricing for different **Metric IDs**.
+   * Click the **Pricing** tab on the right navigation page to view the pricings for different **Metric IDs**.
       Refer to [Table 2: Part definition and metric ID](#Table2) to find the metric ID corresponding to the part description.
 Prices are listed for all IBM Cloud supported currencies.